Studying for the GMAT, LSAT, and GRE

 Classes

-The classes offered by companies like Kaplan, Test Masters, and Princeton Review all give a solid overview of the material along with a few helpful tips and techniques for specific question types.
+The classes offered by companies like Kaplan, Test Masters, Princeton Review, and Manhattan GMAT all give a solid overview of the material along with a few helpful tips and techniques for specific question types.
+(Full disclosure: Manhattan GMAT is the publisher of our book, but we were only willing to enter into a relationship with them because we think they provide best-in-class test prep services.)
 You'll also wet your feet with some practice tests.
 The different class programs are all very similar, with approximately sixty hours worth of class broken into fifteen sessions of four hours a piece.
 They cost between $1,250 and $1,399, with the Princeton Review at the high end and TestMasters at the bottom.
 In terms of class size, both Princeton Review and Kaplan cap their class size (at 27 and 30 respectively).
 Test Master’s class size depends on the location.
 If classes are being held in a large hotel ballroom you may be sitting with 60 other people scratching and tapping away.
 All companies provide access to a large number of practice tests, but Kaplan seems to put more of an emphasis on that aspect of tutoring.
 All in all, don’t expect any miracles from these classes.
 They have to be taught to the lowest common denominator and are in no way personalized to your specific learning styles.